 Skeletal muscle atrophy refers to muscle mass loss.
 Wasted muscles appear shrunken, and smaller in size compared to the non affected side.
 There will also be a corresponding loss in muscle tone and strength.
 Muscles waste from disuse, swelling, nerve damage or a disease process.
-If the cause is not addressed, it can lead to severe decline in the quality of life.
+It can lead to severe decline in the quality of life if the cause is not addressed.
 Where there is no permanent damage, exercise or physical activity is the best way to prevent muscles from wasting away.

 A common cause of muscle atrophy is disuse.
-When muscles are not stressed sufficiently due to a lack of physical activities or because of pain.
+This happens when muscles are not stressed sufficiently due to a lack of physical activities or because of pain.
 This is commonly seen in sedentary people and the elderly who have a reduced activity level.
-Interestingly, it has been observed by some studies that muscles start wasting away within 4 hours of the start of bed rest.
+It has been observed that muscles start wasting away within 4 hours of the start of bed rest.

 Swelling to the joints or effusion can also cause muscles to atrophy and lose its strength.
 This is particularly evident in a knee injury.
 For example an ACL tear where swelling inhibits the activation of the thigh muscle.
 Gradually causing muscles to lose its function.
 Hence, swelling management is one of the most important aspects of an acute sports injury.

 Neurogenic muscle atrophy occurs when there is damage to the nerve, affecting its normal function.
 For example, a nerve impinged by a slipped discor disc prostrusion will be inhibited from activating its connecting muscles.
 Muscles that are not activated for long periods of time waste.
 This can become a severe problem, as the patient may eventually lose control over his or her extremities, or experience pain and discomfort as a result of shrunken, weakened muscles.